 Lastly, removing the middleman (the accounts department) allows a business to move faster alongside maintaining the company budget.

 Accountability & Transparency

-Due to this allocation and organisation, it is extremely easy to track where your money is going and why.
+Due to this allocation and organization, it is extremely easy to track where your money is going and why.

 Virtual cards automatically log transaction information into the company card management system.

-Therefore, all records are carefully organised, processed and accounted for, leaving no room for confusion or doubt.
+Therefore, all records are carefully organized, processed, and accounted for, leaving no room for confusion or doubt.